PowerShift Publications 2018-2011

 Rebranded as ICS, rights for corporations to sue states refuse to die

 This publication by Pia Eberhardt (Corporate Europe Observatory) critically examines the concept of ISDS (Investor-State Dispute Settlement), which is presented under the new name ICS (Investment Court System) in trade agreements such as TTIP and CETA.
-The report argues that the proposed changes are only superficial and that the fundamental problem of companies being able to sue states outside the national justice system remains.
+The report argues that the proposed changes are only superficial and the fundamental problem that companies can sue states outside the national justice system persists.
 The analysis warns that this could undermine states' ability to act in the public interest without risking billion-dollar lawsuits from investors.

 Investment Protection in TTIP: The European Commission Refuses to Change the System (Eng)